 Where Does the Food Come From?

 Food comes to the Food Bank from many sources.
 It comes to us from the Federal Government through The Emergency Food Assistance Program, a Federal program that helps supplement the diets of low-income Americans, including elderly people, by providing them with emergency food and nutrition assistance at no cost.
-We also receive millions of pounds each year through our retail partnerships that allow us to rescue food from retail partners and distribute it to our community partners.
+We also receive millions of pounds each year through our grocery rescue program from retail partners to distribute to our community partners.
 Through our partnership with Feeding America, we have access to donations from corporations like ConAgra, Kraft, and General Mills & Kelloggs.
-We also receive a lot of food from the community that engages in food drives throughout the year – some of the largest food drives include Scouting for Food, the National Association of Letter Carriers Food Drive, and our Christmas in July food drive.
-Through our partnership with the Association of Arizona Food Banks and other food banks in Arizona, we are able to secure large donations through the statewide gleaning program.
+We also receive a lot of food from the community food drives and individual donors throughout the year – some of the largest food drives include Scouting for Food, the National Association of Letter Carriers Food Drive, and our Christmas in July food drive.
+Through our partnership with the Association of Arizona Food Banks and other food banks in Arizona, we are able to secure large donations through statewide programs.
 However, even with all the food we receive from these sources, there are still nutritional gaps and we purchase produce, proteins, and other nutritional foods to provide our clients and community partners with a well-balanced variety of foods.

 Where Does the Food Go?

 The food we receive has one destination: to feed hungry people in our community.
 We work with community partners across our service area that operate food programs like food pantries, meal sites, after-school youth meal programs, as well as distributing food on our own through our mobile pantries and Help Yourself Program.

 What Does United Food Bank Need More – Food or Money?